-In February 2015, the FASB issued ASU 2015-02, Amendments to the Consolidation Analysis.
-The ASU modifies existing consolidation guidance for determining whether certain legal entities should be consolidated.
-The ASU eliminates the deferral under ASU 2010-10, Consolidation - Amendments for Certain Investment Funds, and, as a result, the Company must apply the new guidance to all entities, including investment companies.
-The presumption that a general partner controls a limited partnership has been eliminated.
+In February 2015, the Financial Accounting Standards Board ("FASB") issued ASU 2015-02, Amendments to the Consolidation Analysis.
+The ASU modified existing consolidation guidance for determining whether certain legal entities should be consolidated.
+The ASU eliminated the deferral under ASU 2010-10, Amendments for Certain Investment Funds, and, as a result, the Company must apply the new guidance to all entities, including investment companies.
+The presumption that a general partner controls a limited partnership was eliminated.
 In addition, fees paid to decision makers that meet certain conditions no longer cause the decision makers to consolidate VIEs, in certain instances.
-The new guidance was effective on January 1, 2016, and requires either a retrospective or a modified retrospective approach to adoption.
-Based on current ownership levels, the Company does not expect the adoption of the new standard to change existing consolidation conclusions.
+The new guidance was effective on January 1, 2016, and was adopted using a retrospective approach.
+Upon adoption, Artisan Partners Launch Equity LP ("Launch Equity") was deconsolidated as the Company no longer had a controlling financial interest in the private investment partnership based on the modified consolidation guidance.
+Launch Equity was previously accounted for as a consolidated VIE until its operations were dissolved in 2014.